6 Proven Ways to Attract The Right Students to Your Nursing Program

 While there are many platforms and methodologies for advertising online, display advertising works best if you can get in front of the right audience, in the right context.
 For example, the Lippincott online network (published by Wolters Kluwer) which includes the recognized brands NursingCenter.com and the award-winning journal The American Journal of Nursing, offers Colleges and Universities the ability to serve ads to nurses who may be considering an advanced degree while they are actively engaged with trusted, industry-specific content.

-For more information about how to reach nurses across the Lippincott network, please contact us.
+Contact us for more information about how to reach nurses across the Lippincott network.